How well have you organized the planning?

 5. Level of detail

-The Level of detail aspect deals with how projects are subdivided and to what degree of detail.
+The Level of detail building block deals with how projects are subdivided and to what degree of detail.
 Is this level of detail also really necessary?
 Or is it just not detailed enough?
-In addition, in this aspect you also look at the units in which you schedule, for example minutes, hours or days.
+In addition, in this building block you also look at the units in which you schedule, for example minutes, hours or days.
 Does this suit the implementation or are you planning too high level or in too much detail?

 Dividing projects into phases, activities, tasks, or whatever you want to call it, depends on what is needed.
 For example, does the customer ask for a specific specification?
 Or is it necessary to be able to communicate the work?
 There are roughly three ways of planning, namely planning by activity, results or discipline.
 You can consider a different approach for each project.